BenTaylorPublic/screeps/README.md

 scavenge-{RESOURCE_AMOUNT}
 life-support
 no-attack-notify
-mute-notify //Mutes rampart attack notificaitons.
+mute-notify //Mutes ramparts + walls attack notificaitons.
 No way to unmute yet ignore-scrub ff-{string} //Console logs all flags with the string in the name avoid